The health benefits of natural light and space in the home

 Studies have shown that even changing just one factor at home, such as improving the levels of natural light or increasing the amount of open space, can have an immediate effect on mental wellbeing and physical health.

 Celebrating space in the home

-The space and layout of your rooms has a huge effect on your health and wellbeing, influencing everything from the amount of physical movement you do from day to day, to the food that you eat.
+The space and layout of your rooms have a huge effect on your health and wellbeing, influencing everything from the amount of physical movement you do from day to day, to the food that you are able to prepare for yourself in your kitchen.
 Even a home’s ceiling height can have an influence; studies show that when people are in a building with higher ceilings, they are better at creative thinking and are more engaged at social gatherings.

 As a family grows, their requirements change and homes with more space are more adaptable and able to accommodate new needs.
 Whether it is because the kids are getting bigger or you decided to get a new dog, having extra room and circulation routes can make it easier to change your lifestyle or rearrange your home’s layout as a response.
 Finally, having space for plenty of storage will help to promote stress-free and functional living, making it easier to keep your house clean and free from allergens.

 Natural light helps to keep our ‘circadian rhythms’ in check, which helps to promote healthy sleep patterns.
 Like all other animals that are active during the day, us humans are naturally tuned in with the changes in light outside.
 Sensors in our eyes can detect the difference between morning sunlight and afternoon sunlight, which in turn has an effect on the levels of our melatonin and serotonin hormones which work together to control our inner body clock.